Muhammadmirzo8/Musicapp_django_drf/README.md

 # Musicapp_django3
-This is clone of Musicapp
+This is simple music app in django rest framework